Wise Rabbit Films Presents · A Film by Scott Paul Wright

 • Grief, loss, and long-unresolved inner pain

-• Psychedelic-assisted therapy as one path among many
+• Psychedelic-assisted therapy as a path of healing

 • Reflection, integration, and the possibility of beginning again